Fox's Book of Martyrs

 letter to be sent him as if it had been from his

-familiar friend, the laird of Kennier, in which it
+familiar friend, the laird of Kennier, in which it was

-was desired with all possible speed to come to him, as he was taken with a
+desired with all possible speed to come to him,

-sudden sickness.
-In the meantime the cardinal had
+as he was taken with a sudden sickness.
+In the meantime the cardinal had provided sixty men armed to lie in

-provided sixty men armed to lie in wait within a mile and a half of Montrose, in order to murder him as he passed that way.
+wait within a mile and a half of Montrose, in order to

 The